University of Cologne

 KvDaZ-Project

-New conception of an inclusive language development concept, integrated into daily routines, based on core vocabulary for the initial acquisition of German as a second language.
+Redesign of an inclusive language development concept based on core vocabulary for for initial GFL acquisition.

 Abstract

-Within the scope of the interdisciplinary research project, the AAC findings for systematic language acquisition support, utilised for children with (complex) communication needs, are applied for the initial acquisition of German as a second language.
-Based on that, a didactic concept is developed and evaluated.
-By applying the concept, children should be able to communicate faster and more successfully, which will significantly increase their chances for inclusion and education.
+As part of the interdisciplinary research project, findings from the AAC were transferred to the systematic teaching of initial GFL acquisition for the first time.
+A didactic concept was developed, tested and evaluated in the project.
+By following the concept, children should be able to communicate successfully more quickly, which will also significantly increase their chances of inclusion and education.

 [Translate to English:] gezeichnete Zielscheibe mit Pfeil in der Mitte